xtuml/bridgepoint/doc-bridgepoint/notes/9761_9762_find_declarations/9761_9762_find_declarations.dnt.md

 The OAL editor is being enhanced [[2.3](#2.3)].
 One of the things that shall come with this enhancement is a mechanism that allows the user to navigate to declarations from a selection in the OAL editor.
 This note describes how this mechanism will work.

 3.1 Terminology in this document
-3.1.1 Model Element Reference and Declaration
+3.1.1 Model Element References and Model Element Declarations
-These terms are used in this document interchangeably to refer to the following:
-In general, a Model Element declartion is an OAL artifact that refers to a structural model element that is not represented in OAL.
-Specifically, these declarations include any references to the following:
+In general, a Model Element Refererence is an OAL artifact that refers to a structural model element that is not represented in OAL.
+The item that is referred to is the declaration.
+For the purpose of this work, Model Element references include the following:

 3.1.1.1 Class Key letters
 3.1.1.2 Functions